ibm-cloud-docs/sell/service-pricing.md

 1. Go to **Partner Center** > **Sell** > **My products**.
 1. Open the service that you want to edit and go to the **Pricing** tab.
 1. Click **Enter your ECCN** and provide the ECCN for your service.
 1. Click **Save**.

+## United Nations Standard Products and Services Code (UNSPSC)
+{: #service-unspsc}

+In addition to ECCN, you must provide the United Nations Standard Products and Services Code (UNSPSC) that applies to your product.
+If you need help with selecting the UNSPSC for your service, see [How to select UNSPSC codes?](https://help.ungm.org/hc/en-us/articles/360013132940-How-to-select-UNSPSC-codes-){: external}.
+Providing your UNSPSC is a required step in the onboarding process.

+To provide the UNSPSC code that applies to your product, complete the following steps:

+1. Go to **Partner Center** > **Sell** > **My products**.
+1. Open the service that you want to edit and go to the **Pricing** tab.
+1. Click **Add UNSPSC** and select the UNSPSC code for your service.
+1. Click **Save**.

 ## Adding a free plan